mechcarbide/mechcarbide/content/posts/tungsten-vs-tungsten-carbide-whats-the-real-difference.md

 ### Customization needs

-**Both tungsten and tungsten carbide can be customized** according to specific requirements, but due to their hardness, it's essential to work with a supplier who understands the subtle differences of processing these materials.
+**Both tungsten and tungsten carbide can be customized** according to specific requirements, but due to their hardness, it's essential to work with a supplier who understands the subtle differences in processing these materials.
 Don't hesitate to ask questions about the production process; a knowledgeable supplier can make all the difference.

 ## **Conclusion**